REPORTS AND TOOLKITS

 to Canada’s Recognition and Implementation of Rights Framework.
 It is a policy document which can inform current and future processes that would promote the empowerment of Métis women.

 Despite progress and the many contributions of Métis women, Métis women, girls and gender-diverse people continue to experience a unique form of racism due to their distinct historical contexts and the ongoing systemic discrimination perpetuated by Canadian governmental policies and practices.

 FORCED AND COERCED STERILIZATION POLICY PAPER

-A policy paper examining instances of forced sterilization of Métis women across the Homeland.
+A policy paper examining instances of forced and coerced sterilization of Métis women across the Motherland.